- Hannah O’Neill

 UPDATE August 2020: The Bella figura website seems not to be available these days and I have removed the non-operational link.
 I did find, however, a Laura Capelle article about Hannah O’Neill at this link.

 - Bodenwieser update

 A news story on the Bodenwieser project being led by Jochen Roller, which I mentioned in last month’s dance diary, was screened on SBS TV a few days ago.
-The SBS story is available via this YouTube link.
+The SBS story is available below.